Image

 • Sexual contact with nursing home residents

-Penalties for Failing to Register as a Sex Offender in Vernon County and Throughout Missouri
+Penalties for Not Registering as a Sex Offender in Vernon County and Throughout Missouri

 Combs Waterkotte is a leading criminal defense law firm based in St. Louis.
-In addition to expert legal representation from our skilled Vernon County, MO child pornography lawyers, we provide help in the following practice areas for clients in Vernon County and anywhere in Missouri:
+In addition to expert legal representation from our skilled Vernon County, MO child pornography attorneys, we provide help in the following practice areas for clients in Vernon County, MO:

 Child Pornography Defense Lawyer Vernon County, MO | Criminal Defense Law Firm in Vernon County, MO | Combs Waterkotte